 Due to the stupendous scope of its application, CRISPR was eventually touted as an ultimate method for editing genes.
 Treating genetic disorders and cancer, improving crop yields, reviving extinct mammals and producing designer babies are only a minuscule portion of the portrayed promises made by scientists.
 What eventually followed was a massive patent war between two teams.
 Having tested the CRISPR gene editing potential in a cell-free system, Jennifer Doudna and Emmanuelle Charpentier of U.C.
 Berkeley and the University of Vienna, respectively filed a patent application in the year 2012.
 Another patent was filed by Feng Zhang from the Broad Institute (collaboration between MIT and Harvard) in 2014.
 This team filed for the patent in using CRISPR in editing eukaryotic genes.
 Having applied through a fast-track process of review, the latter team was first awarded the patent.
 U.C.
 Berkeley and the University of Vienna appealed against this decision and claimed an ‘interference proceeding’.
 Stating that the claims made by the Broad Institute were ‘non-obvious’ and unique in its own right, a federal appeals court upheld the judgment passed by Patent Trial and Appeal Board in favor of the Broad Institute on September 10, 2018.

-Having mentioned the flaws such as off-targets effects and unwanted DNA damage by various studies, this technique has a lot of outstanding potential in the scientific field.
+Having mentioned flaws such as off-target effects and unwanted DNA damage by various studies, this technique has a lot of outstanding potential in the scientific field.
 Since the CRISPR/Cas9 technique has progressed very quickly over the years, it is important to understand the reliability and after-effects of this technique.

 Saketh Kapoor, Graduate student, Stem Cells and Regenerative Medicine Centre, Yenepoya Research Centre, Yenepoya (Deemed to be University), Mangalore-575018, Karnataka, India.